Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Methodology

 To summarize, we update the parameters of feature extractor and discriminator as follows:

-where the step size $\alpha$ is a fixed hyperparameter.
-Thereafter, the parameter $\theta^{m+1}_n$ will be shared in further training within the same iteration (as we illustrated in Figure \ref{flow} step \textcircled{1}), and $\varphi^m_{n+1}$ will be used in the next iteration.
+where the $\alpha$ is the DAL learning rate.
+Thereafter, the $\theta^{m+1}_n$ will be shared in further training within the same iteration (as we illustrated in Figure \ref{flow} step \textcircled{1}), and $\varphi^m_{n+1}$ will be used in the next iteration.